-Only two months into the job and CalPERS new chief investment officer Stephen Gilmore has outlined his plans to overhaul talent and culture in the investment office, putting people and their development at the heart of his leadership.
+Only two months into the job and presenting to the board for only the second time, CalPERS new chief investment officer Stephen Gilmore has outlined his plans to overhaul talent and culture in the investment office, putting people and their development at the heart of his leadership.

 Gilmore, who has taken the reins of the $502 billion portfolio following Nicole Musicco’s abrupt decision to leave this time last year after less than 18 months, said his focus on talent development is rooted in his belief that getting “the people, processes and portfolio right,” will ultimately support a strong performance.

-Signs of change are manifest in a new internal initiative called the Culture Club, focused on nurturing fresh values in the investment team around engagement, developing talent and sharing ideas across the office to create an atmosphere that allows innovation to flourish and breaks down silos to share skills and knowledge.
+Signs of change are manifest in an internal initiative called the Culture Club, set up seven months ago but enthusiastically embraced by Gilmore.
+It is focused on nurturing fresh values in the investment team around engagement, developing talent and sharing ideas across the office to create an atmosphere that allows innovation to flourish and breaks down silos to share skills and knowledge.

-New talent has already arrived into the investment team witnessed in the presence of Stanford fellows linked to a partnership created by Ashby Monk, senior research engineer in the School of Engineering at Stanford University and executive and research director of the Stanford Research Initiative on Long-Term Investing.
+New talent has already arrived into the investment team witnessed in the presence of Stanford fellows linked to a partnership created by Ashby Monk, senior research engineer in the School of Engineering at Stanford University and executive and research director of the Stanford Research Initiative on Long-Term Investing set up three months ago.
 Elsewhere, the investment office now hosts a rebooted internship program and formalised mentoring program.

 New arrivals joining the investment office can look forward to a more formal and improved onboarding process; their suggestions being welcomed, and everyone being given the education, development and opportunity to further their careers.
 Above all, Gilmore seeks to oversee an investment team where everyone knows what each other is working on – and an office that is known and celebrated throughout the wider organisation.